November 27, 2012

 Chicken Florentine Casserole

-On cold days like these, this hearty casserole bathed in a delicious white wine cream sauce is a perfect comforting meal to come home to after a long day.
+On chilly days like these, this hearty Chicken Florentine Casserole bathed in a delicious white wine cream sauce is a perfect comforting meal to come home to after a long day.
 My family absolutely loves this dish and I hope you will, too.
+It's one of my go-to meals whenever I have leftover cooked chicken.
+Oh, and it's even better the next day!

 Ingredients:

-• 2 c cooked chicken, shredded or cubed, seasoned with salt and pepper
+• 1 1/2 c cooked chicken, cubed, seasoned with salt and pepper

-• 8 oz egg noodles, cooked al dente, drained
+• 8 oz pasta, cooked al dente, drained

 • 1/4 c onion, minced